3kleo/NBA-Shooting-Data/README.md

 # NBA-Shooting-Data
-analysis of a dataset containing information of shooting data from NBA matches
+Analysis of a dataset containing information of shooting data from NBA games with Python